Frequently Asked Questions About Branding Photography | Austin Brand Photographer

 How do Story Sessions differ from headshots?

-With headshots, you only get a handful of images- and they tend to be more portrait-style (meaning you’ll be smiling at the camera, posing, your face is the main focus, it’s all about your gorgeous smile and personality that shines through your smile) and I usually spend a little extra time editing them (to take out skin imperfections, etc.- but only if you want me to).
+With headshots, you only get a handful of images- and they tend to be more portrait-style (meaning you’ll be smiling at the camera, posing, your face is the main focus, it’s all about your gorgeous smile and personality that shines through your smile) and I usually spend a little extra time editing them (to take out skin imperfections, etc.).
 Headshots, at least in the way that I tend to offer them, are created more for social media profiles and email signatures, things of that sort.
 Story Sessions are about brand storytelling and, together, we work out what stories we will be told.
 Headshot sessions are usually much shorter sessions and we probably only need one 30-minute meeting to discuss the details of your photos.
 Story Sessions include much more detailed planning and can include headshots as well!

 How often should I do a Story Session?

-I designed the Story Session to be 3 months of content, so by design they should be done quarterly.
+By design, they should be done quarterly.
 Does it have to be this way for everyone?
 Of Course not!
-You might use the 3 months of photos in 6 months or 2 months or a year!
+You might use the photos in 6 months or 2 months or a year!
 Getting them done quarterly means you can adjust for the seasons, your quarterly goals, keep them recent and relevant to your other content.

 What locations are best for a Story Session?